 In order to implement the WGI, a management and operating structure has been identified in the existing MOU between WAFWA member states and appropriate federal agencies.
 As signatories to the MOU, member agencies agree to the purpose and value of the WGI.
 The MOU confirms the intent of state and federal wildlife and land management agencies to participate in and support WAFWA partnerships that focus on conserving grassland habitats and the wildlife species dependent upon them.
-Eventually the effort could be expanded to

-Continued human population growth, coupled with fragmenting and shifting habitats due to urbanization, climate change and energy development, necessitate a sense of urgency in securing and improving the status of grassland ecosystems. include Tribal organizations as well as other interested parties.
+Eventually the effort could be expanded to include Tribal organizations as well as other interested parties.
 Current partners include the states of Arizona, Colorado, Kansas, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Wyoming, and Utah; the United States Fish and Wildlife Service (USFWS), the National Park Service, the Wildlife Services a division of the United States Department of Agriculture's Animal and Plant Health Inspection Service; Tribal representation; the Western Governor's Association, the National Fish and Wildlife Foundation and non-governmental organizations.